What Are Essential Oils? 21 Facts About Essential Oils You May Not Know

 - Essential oils have been studied for their ability to support important bodily functions such as the secretion of neurotransmitters, antibodies, endorphins, hormones, and enzymes.

 - Many essential oils have demonstrated potent antimicrobial properties.
 In vitro testing (done in test tubes) and in vivo testing (in the body) tests an oil’s efficacy against various strains of bacteria.
 Even bacteria that are known to be resistant to antibiotics, such as MRSA (methicillin-resistant Staphylococcus aureus) have been decimated by certain essential oils.
-Some of the best oils for this are tea tree, lavender, manuka, eucalyptus essential oil, geranium, lemongrass, thyme, and oregano.
+Some of the best oils for this are tea tree oil, lavender, manuka, eucalyptus essential oil, geranium, lemongrass, thyme, and oregano.

 - Research indicates that diffusing essential oils can increase oxygen in the room where the diffuser sits.
 It can also remove metallic particles and toxins from the air, increase ozone and negative ions, inhibit bacteria, eliminate mold, and subdue odors from cigarette smoking and pets.